GautamGupta/bb-legacy-plugins/after-the-deadline/trunk/readme.txt

 3. Save the file and upload it to the server

 = 5.
 Things aren't going as they should!
 Some `fsockopen` error is coming! = This means that `fsockopen` function is not enabled on your webserver.
-Please follow these steps to fix this error:
+Please use the [1.3 version](http://bbpress.org/plugins/topic/after-the-deadline/after-the-deadline.1.3.zip) and follow these steps to fix this error:

 1. Open `scripts/atd.js` which is located in the plugin folder.
 2. Find `AtD.checkTextArea('post_content', 'checkLink', 'Edit Text');` (6th line)